sofiedeweer/openising/ising/inputs/config/README.md

 *capacitance:* [float] the capacitance.

 *accumulation_delay:* [float] The amount of accumulation delay present.
-The value represent the amount of time passes before the next node sees a change.
+The value represent the fraction of the time constant between two coupling nodes.

 *broadcast_delay:* [float] The same as accumulation delay, but now in the boradcast dimension.

-*delay_offset:* [float] Amount of delay due to the comparator in seconds.
+*delay_offset:* [float] Amount of delay due to the comparator as a fraction of the time constant.

 <!-- *sigma_J:* [float] the amount of standard deviation present in the mismatch of the coupling unit.
 When -1 this is disabled in the simulation.  -->